 What is a Cold Email?

 Cold emailing is the act of sending an unsolicited email to a person or organization that you have not interacted with before.
 The goal?
 Get a response.
 (The larger goal, of course, is to eventually have your prospect agree to a demo or meeting and get them on the phone with a salesperson.
 And the ultimate goal is netting a new customer.)

 This practice can build your email list, gain you more signups, and increase your leads that you can eventually turn into a customer base.
-It is also very effective, as a properly-executed email marketing campaign can have an open rate that averages between 15.22% and 28.46%, depending on the industry.
+It is also very effective, as a properly-executed email marketing campaign can have an email open rate that averages between 15.22% and 28.46%, depending on the industry.
 (Find your industry in this this comprehensive list of average email open rates from MailChimp.)

 Five Tips on How to Create Effective Cold Emails